 Teaching children to ‘Stop, Feel, Think, Act’ is central to our approach

 A consistent approach to modelling behaviour is an effective way to teach children how to behave

 We try our best

 Every Wednesday, to promote respect, one class will win Rory the ROAR trophy to keep for a week.
 Rory is a lovable lion who can only be earned by Respecting Our Academy Rules and treating everybody with respect.

 We start each day at Cottingley as a whole team.
-We meet in the hall with our smiley faces to sing, reflect, celebrate and start each day with a positive vibe although at the moment, due to COVID-19, our assemblies are held virtually.
+We usually meet in the hall with our smiley faces to sing, reflect, celebrate and start each day with a positive vibe although at the moment, due to COVID-19, our assemblies are held virtually.

 In 2020-21 we will be starting the Votes For Schools programme to help us further develop our communication skills and broaden our knowledge and understanding of current events and key issues.
 We will discuss the weekly question in assemblies and at the end of the week we will vote to see how we feel and be able to compare our responses to those of pupils from across the country.